visual-framework/vf-core/README.md

 1. Install Yeoman
    - If you've come this far and you don't have `yo`, you should be able to install it with `npm install -g yo@latest`
    - If you get stuck, [see the official install guide](http://yeoman.io/codelab/setup.html)
-2. Create a new component
+1. Create a new component
-   - You will need to use the vf-font-monospace-stack `gulp component` and answer the questions when prompted.
+   - Run `gulp component` and answer the questions when prompted.
        - **Type of component:** We use a variation of the atomic design methodology, [read about the differences here](http://bradfrost.com/blog/post/atomic-web-design/#atoms).
 We use: elements, blocks, and containers.
            - an element would be a heading, or a button
            - a block would be a teaser, or a search form
            - a container would be a group of teasers
        - **Name of component:** Go for something simple and obvious (todo: we need a guide/documentation on how we name things).
 Don't worry about namespacing and prefixing, the tooling will take care of this.
        - **NPM package:** If you're making something interesting (probably not an 'element'), then saying 'yes' will allow the component to be shared as an optional part of the framework on NPM.
+    - You customised template pattern will have been added to your `/components` directory.
+1. Add the `@import 'vfc-your-pattern.scss';` to `/assets/scss/styles.scss`.
-3. Developing your component
+1. Developing your component
-   - Detailed guide to come, but for now edit the new files and develop with `gulp dev`
+   - Edit your template files in the `/components/your-pattern-name` folder
+   - Run `gulp dev` to compile and preview the pattern
-4. Sharing you component back
+1. Sharing you component back
-   - If you didn't make it an NPM package: Make a pull request?
-   - If it is an NPM package: Submit guide here?

-## Design Tokens
+   - Publish it to npm; or
+   - If you think your pattern is of use to the wider `vf-core` community, [make a Pull Request](https://github.com/visual-framework/vf-core/pulls).

+## Global colour, typography and spacing.

-The [Design Token concept](https://medium.com/eightshapes-llc/tokens-in-design-systems-25dd82d58421) specifies design (colour, spacing, type) as reusable JSON or YAML that are translated from `.yml` data into `.scss` using [Theo](https://github.com/salesforce-ux/theo#-theo).
+The Visual Framework uses the [Design Token concept](https://medium.com/eightshapes-llc/tokens-in-design-systems-25dd82d58421) to specify design (colour, spacing, type) as reusable JSON or YAML that are translated from `.yml` data into `.scss` using [Theo](https://github.com/salesforce-ux/theo#-theo).

+This Design Token abstraction [helps portability and integration](https://uxdesign.cc/design-tokens-for-dummies-8acebf010d71) with other technical systems.

+You can find the Design Tokens in `components/vf-design-tokens`.

+## Language and spelling of documentation, code

+The `vf-core` project is being led by EMBL where British English and we're aware that most code is American English (`colour` vs `color`); so:

+- 📚🇬🇧 Documentation is written in British English 💂‍ `I like the centred text and colours`
+- ⌨️🇺🇸 Code is written in American english 🧢 `$vf-main-color: green;`